wgurecky/nukecluster/_sources/users.txt

 Building Software
 +++++++++++++++++

 You can switch between system-wide accessible gcc and openmpi versions by first running ``module avail`` to check which are installed and then loading the desired version with ``module load <gcc-version>``.
 If you need a specific version of gcc or some library you should be able to download the source to your home directory and build it there.
+The folowing gcc versions are currently availible:

+    * gcc-4.7.0
+    * gcc-4.8.4
+    * gcc-4.9.2 (default)

+All versions of the gnu compiler above were compiled with c, c++, and fortran support.  ``gfortran`` is the fortran compiler command, ``gcc`` is the C compiler, and ``g++`` is the C++ compiler command.

 You can check which version of gcc, or mpicc you are using with::

-    $which gcc
     $gcc --version
-    $which mpicc
     $mpicc --version
     $mpiexec --version